 Katherine Chalmers is a fourth-generation female entrepreneur with a passion for innovative technology and an addiction to growth hacking for fast-paced startups.
 She’s spent the past 15 years building marketing programs and organizations for business to business tech companies.

-In addition to running my own startup, I do consulting and growth hacking for other growing companies.
+In addition to running my inbound marketing agency and offering consulting and growth hacking for other growing companies.
 Plus I teach marketing and technology classes, write about marketing, and mentor junior marketers and beginning entrepreneurs.

 At some point almost every company faces a major price change decision.
 Here’s why the Amazon Prime price hike won’t be a repeat of the Netflix pricing disaster.